Love- I wade into pools of deep crystal waters and die a thousand metaphysical deaths

-"Maybe you're not real, Milky way," she continued, her glazed eyes like a marble wall that existed only for my words to bound off of, "Perhaps this is what you're telling me with your taciturn silence.
+'Maybe you're not real, Milky way,' she continued, her glazed eyes like a marble wall that existed only for his words to bound off of, 'Perhaps this is what you're telling me with your taciturn silence.
 I've mistaken it for an answer but it's only a cold, cursory glance.
 I could have stood by the door and waited watching wars of attrition as my red badge of courage crumples to the ground.
 I am always waiting.
-Perhaps, someday, you'll unfold like paper cranes and the truth will hit me with its stinging whiplash."
+Perhaps, someday, you'll unfold like paper cranes and the truth will hit me with its stinging whiplash.'

-"But my child," She sobbed, bringing her little porcelain fingers up to her beating heart, "What of my child."
+'I have already decided my fate, but what of my child's?'
+She sobbed, bringing her little porcelain fingers up to her beating heart, 'What will become of my child?'

-She hobbled over to him.
-Stumbling over herself, her usual grace cast aside into the dark matter hidden away in the wilderness of space.
-Grabbing his collar with a force he couldn't fathom she looked up to him yet past him, her crystal tears like stellar nucloesynsthesis.
+She tried to propel herself to him, her usual grace was lost with the gravity as if cast aside into the dark matter hidden away in the wilderness of space.
+He moved closer to her and she grabbed his collar with a force he couldn't fathom.
+She peered up to him yet looked past him, her crystal tears like stellar nucleosynthesis.

-"I have a baby girl on this ship.
-She will die without me.
-You must promise me to take care of her.
-Promise."
+'I have a baby girl on this ship.
+She will die without me, my father is not a man meant to raise children.
+He will whirl her into his world of unending emptiness, a Captain of a the ship but never of the heart.
+You, my friend, please promise me you will take care of her.
+Promise, please!'
 She demanded forcefully her eyes never meeting his.

 It was a swift movement, a sudden shift in the atmosphere.
 It was an action brought by his long-standing longing to do so and his desire to end this mad chanting that was escaping her lips and bounding out into the empty, vapid nothingness that surrounded them.
 His metal lips pressed against her warm ones, her breath felt like faded daffodils and she tasted of melted butterscotch and sunshine.

-The girl more real than Earth took a deep breath: "Don't forget your promise," She whispered.
+The girl more real than Earth looked at the boy who was not quite as real and took a deep breath: 'Don't forget your promise,' She whispered.